PoP-PoPAPI/api/README.md

 To tell if a field argument must be considered a field or a string, if it contains `()` it is a field, otherwise it is a string (eg: `posts()` is a field, and `posts` is a string)

-### Nested fields with operators and helpers
+### Composable fields with operators and helpers

-Operators and helpers are standard fields, so they can be employed for nested fields.
+Operators and helpers are standard fields, so they can be employed for composable fields.
 This makes available composable elements to the query, which removes the need to implement custom code in the resolvers, or to fetch raw data that is then processed in the application in the client-side.
 Instead, logic can be provided in the query itself.

 ```less
 /?